 My poetry now stands at this meeting point, the disciplined mind touched by the heart of light, where thought is elevated, vision expanded, and the soul guided.
 Reason is awakened and set free, rising beyond its former limits.
 This is a new chapter.

-If you want to see my poems check out @muaadspoetry on Instagram please! 🙏🏽
+If you want to see my poems check out @jestoraverse on Instagram please! 🙏🏽

 Many people assume that mystical experience exists in tension with reason or that the ego is an obstacle to connecting with ultimate reality.
 From my experience, this is not the case.
 Mysticism, reason, and the ego are not enemies — they are different channels through which the same reality can be understood and expressed.